 Federal Perkins Loan

-- The student must have received at least one Perkins Loan disbursement on or before June 30, 2015.
+- The student must have received a Perkins Loan for award years 2014-2015 or earlier, and received at least one Perkins Loan disbursement on or before June 30, 2015.

 - The student must be enrolled at the same institution where the last Perkins Loan was received.
 In other words, in order to receive a Perkins Loan from Empire State College, the student must have received his or her last Perkins Loan disbursement from Empire State College.